alphashack/graphdat-sdk-python/README.md

 }
 ```

-If not (say if it is a function from a different module, or created using a factory) you can use this method:
+If not (if it is a function from a different module, or created using a factory for example) you can use this method:

 ```python
 application = framework.WSGIHandler() # your existing endpoint
 from graphdat import WSGIWrapper application = WSGIWrapper(application)
 ```

+Graphdat will now graph all of the URLs of your application.

+To add another level of integration, you can instrument your code with Graphdat to see deeper level code integration.

+### One level deeper

 ### uWSGI